 Coding Support

-In terms of programming, n8n is the most flexible, with full support for JavaScript and Python (the latter is still limited to Pyodide).
-Make supports JavaScript functions, but only on its higher-tier Enterprise plan.
+In terms of programming, n8n is the most flexible, with full support for both JavaScript and Python.
+Make has narrowed the gap with its Code app, which now runs native JavaScript or Python on any paid plan.
 Zapier allows small JavaScript or Python snippets within a “Code by Zapier” step, but it’s more limited than n8n’s implementation.

 API Access